GiulianaFnch/GiulianaFnch/README.md

 ### About Me

-I'm a student in an Artificial Intelligence Applications Development course at ISLA Gaia, where I'm building a strong foundation in AI and software engineering.
+I'm a student in an Artificial Intelligence Applications Development (CTeSP) course at ISLA Gaia, where I'm building a strong foundation in AI and software engineering.
 I am passionate about developing software that has a real impact, always keeping the UI, user experience, and data insights in mind.

 - **Current focus:** Developing my technical skills in the AI field, including Machine Learning, LLMs, Python development, and data engineering.
-- **I'm currently learning:** Advanced AI concepts and practical software development patterns.
+- **I'm currently learning:** Python.
 - **I'm looking to collaborate on:** Open source projects related to AI, web development, or data analysis.
 - **How to reach me:** [Email](mailto:finochio44@gmail.com) or [LinkedIn](https://linkedin.com/in/giuliana-finochio-b8a42a225/).
 - **Location:** Vila Nova de Gaia - Porto